Last Updated: 6 months ago

 Kitchen Stove

 The majority of fires start at the stove.
-Unfortunately, you may not smell the initial burnt that your food has caught fire because your nose is congested or your sense of smell isn’t that strong.
-Even more, some devices can be used to help you monitor your interaction with the stove or, in the case of not hearing the gas leaking, help you turn it off automatically.
+Unfortunately, you may not smell the initial burnt that your food has caught fire because your nose is congested or your sense of smell isn’t strong.
+Even more, some devices can help you monitor your interaction with the stove or, in the case of not hearing the gas leaking, help you turn it off automatically.

 Washer and Dryer